Why Milanesa is More Than Just Comfort Food in Argentina

 – Oil for frying

-Season the eggplant slices with salt and pepper.
-Then, dip them in the beaten eggs and coat them in breadcrumbs.
-Fry in hot oil for about 3-4 minutes on each side, or until golden and crispy.
+Fry in hot oil on each side for 3-4 minutes or until golden and crispy.
 Serve with a side of marinara sauce for dipping and a fresh salad for a complete and satisfying meal.

 5. Milanesa Napolitana

-Last but not least, we have the milanesa napolitana, a variation of this dish that is popular in Argentina and Uruguay.
-It is made with a traditional beef milanesa, topped with ham, cheese, and tomato sauce, and then baked in the oven.
-The result is a delicious and hearty dish that is perfect for a special occasion or a comforting family dinner.
+Last but not least, we have the milanesa napolitana, a variation of this dish popular in Argentina and Uruguay.
+It is made with a traditional beef milanesa topped with ham, cheese, and tomato sauce and then baked in the oven.

 To make milanesa napolitana, you will need: